elizabethrakhibaby/DigitalPainting/README.md

 <details>
   <summary><strong>Tip</strong></summary>
-  <p>That is responsive on both desktop and mobile devices.
-Tip To allow for responsiveness duality, JavaScript code was modified to handle touch events in addition to mouse events.</p>
+  <p>In order to make the website responsive on both desktop and mobile devices, adjustments were made to the JavaScript code to handle touch events alongside mouse events.
+This ensures that the website can provide an optimal user experience on various screen sizes and input methods.</p>
 </details>